influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/emitterEventSource.md

 withBroker(broker)
 ```

-Broker URI to connect to.
+"Broker URI to connect to."

 ### fn withChannelKey